What is Americans for Peace and Tolerance?

 APT was co-founded and is led by three directors: Dr. Charles Jacobs, Dr. Dennis Hale, and Dr. Ahmed Mansour.
 Each of APT’s directors have used their credentials to promote anti-Muslim sentiments.

 Charles Jacobs has appeared in nationally syndicated Fox News segments and written for Breitbart News to discuss alleged ties between Boston mosques and Islamic extremism.

-Dr. Jacobs has attempted to discredit the concept of Islamophobia, claiming it is “a term created and employed by radical Islamists.”
-In an interview with Steve Bannon, he argued that “the left-Muslim alliance presents the greatest threat to Jewish life on this planet.”
+Dr. Jacobs attempted to discredit the concept of Islamophobia, claiming it is “a term created and employed by radical Islamists.”
+In an interview with Steve Bannon on Breitbart News Daily, he argued that “the left-Muslim alliance presents the greatest threat to Jewish life on this planet.”

-Dr. Hale is an associate professor of political science at Boston College.
-He wrote that Muslims instigate “outrage at ‘insults to Islam’… [in order] to induce, in infidels, a habit of deference to Islam.”
+Dr. Hale leveraged his title as an associate professor of political science at Boston College to write that Muslims instigate “outrage at ‘insults to Islam’… [in order] to induce, in infidels, a habit of deference to Islam.”

 Dr. Mansour notably condoned then-Congressman Tom Tancredo’s inflammatory remarks suggesting the United States should bomb Mecca.
 Dr. Mansour met and Congressman Tancredo and recounted: “I told [Tancredo], if I were in his place as a congressman who cares about his people here, innocent people who may be killed by terrorist attack … I’d say the same.”
 Dr. Mansour promoted unfounded conspiracies on American Muslim organizations.
 He alleged that “the culture of CAIR is the same as Usama bin Laden, but they have two faces… Who are the moderates?
 You probably never heard of them, and that, they say, is part of the problem.
 The message of peace does not make the news.”